matiasenrigue/Taximize/data/cleaning_exploration/README.md

     - 📍 `dropoff_zone_hotness`: 6.4% (demand intensity)
     - ✈️ `is_airport_trip`: 6.4% (airport flag)
   - Outputs both raw score and normalized final score
+- **`train_monthly_models.ipynb`**
+    For a cleaner more useable notebook this is the version that is used to train all the monthly models and save the files accordingly

 - **`og_scoring_Model.ipynb`**
   Initial dual-model approach:
   - Trained separate regression models for feature extraction